EMS for Children (EMSC) Day

 In order to raise awareness about the need to improve and expand specialized care for children in the prehospital and acute care settings, messaging should be focused on three key audiences: parents/caregiver, EMS providers,and hospital personnel.

 For more information about EMS Week, how to celebrate, call attention to, and honor those who provide the day-to-day lifesaving services of medicine's "front line," watch for updates to ACEP's EMS Week web page and become a fan of the National EMS Week Facebook page.

 Are You Prepared for a Medical Emergency?

-30 million children will recieve emergency care this year.
+30 million children will receive emergency care this year.
 They can't all belong to someone else.
 Will one of these children be yours?
 We want to help you prepare, because no matter how hard you try to protect your children, emergencies happen.

 EMSC Launches Three New EMS based Performance Measures

 The mission of the EMSC program is to reduce child and youth mortality and morbidity resulting from illness or trauma.
 Long-term success is measured by assessing the quality of pediatric emergency care provided in the prehospital and hospital settings, and integrating pediatric emergency care within the larger emergency medical service (EMS) system.
 In 2012, the federal EMSC Program initiated development of a second generation of PMs.
 Three new EMS-based measures, developed by HRSA, the National EMSC Data Analysis Resource Center, and subject matter experts, and following two rounds of public comment, become active in 2017.